100 Essential Training Topics for Managers (2026)

 20. Timing and Delivery of Corrective Feedback

 Most managers wait too long to give feedback, then overcorrect with intensity.
 Training should help managers intervene earlier and lighter.
-The right tools for corrective feedback include specific timing guidelines and tone calibration.
 No performance review should contain new information.

 21. Documentation as a Fairness Tool

 Managers avoid documentation because it feels bureaucratic or confrontational.
 Training should reframe documentation as protection for everyone.
-The best documentation reads like a timeline, not a judgement.
 Document facts and support offered, not interpretations and failures only.

 22. Strengths-Based Feedback and Recognition

 Recognition reinforces values and standards when done well.
 Training should address how to praise effort during learning and outcomes when stable.
-Public recognition should be specific; private recognition can be emotional.
 Avoid recognition that rewards hero culture and overwork.

 23. Following Up After Difficult Conversations

-For organisations struggling with feedback culture, Jonno White facilitates workshops on constructive feedback and difficult conversations that transform how managers communicate with their teams.
-His Step Up or Step Out framework provides a structured approach for addressing performance issues.
+For organisations struggling with feedback culture, Jonno White facilitates workshops on constructive feedback and difficult conversations.
+His book Step Up or Step Out, available at Amazon AU, provides a structured approach for leaders navigating performance issues.
 Email jonno@consultclarity.org to explore options.

 Delegation, Prioritisation, and Capacity Management